 The NTIA, the FCC and government entities with spectrum management responsibilities need to shift from an interference prevention only approach to both prevention and rapid resolution of problems that occur.
 Enforcement will become an important aspect of making more spectrum available to meet growing demands and introduce new spectrum-dependant applications as sharing opportunities increase.
 But new spectrum applications may also uncover limitations on existing regulations that were unanticipated.
-Both need timely resolution to limit the resulting harmful interference.
-The NTIA, the FCC and government entities with spectrum management responsibilities need to shift from interference prevention only approach to both prevention and enforcement as sharing opportunities become an important aspect of making more spectrum available to meet growing demands and introduce new spectrum dependant applications.
+Both need timely resolution to limit the resulting harmful interference..
 These spectrum managers should: